Link-AM/omv-x735-fan/README.md

 This script is designed to be placed in /etc/init.d/ and run at startup.

 ## 📋 Requirements
-Python
+1. Python
-RPi.GPIO and gpiozero Python libraries
+1. RPi.GPIO and gpiozero Python libraries
-Raspberry Pi with a fan connected to a GPIO pin
+1. Raspberry Pi with a fan connected to a GPIO pin

 ## 🛠️ Installation
-To install the service, run the `install.sh` script with superuser privileges:
+To install the service, navigate to the project directory and then run the `install.sh` script with superuser privileges:

 ```bash
 sudo ./install.sh